thehubbard/esa-pyxel/docs/source/references/model_groups/charge_generation_models.rst

 Radiation induced Dark Current
 ==============================

-.. note:: This model is only available for CMOS detector.

 :guilabel:`Charge` → :guilabel:`Charge`

 This model adds dark current induced by radiation.
 A more detailed description of the models can be found in